MikeBishop/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 # Introduction

 This document defines a way to authenticate one party of a Transport Layer Security (TLS) communication to another using a certificate after the session has been established.
-This allows both the client and server elicit proof of ownership of additional identities at any time after the handshake has completed.
+This allows both the client and server to elicit proof of ownership of additional identities at any time after the handshake has completed.
 It also allows for both the client and server to spontaneously provide a certificate and proof of ownership of the private key to the other party.

 This mechanism is useful in the following situations:

-This document defines a way to authenticate one party of a Transport Layer Security (TLS) communication to another using a certificate after the session has been established.
-This allows both the client and server elicit proof of ownership of additional identities at any time after the handshake has completed.
-It also allows for both the client and server to spontaneously provide a certificate and proof of ownership of the private key to the other party.

-* This mechanism is useful in the following situations:
 * servers that have the ability to serve requests from multiple domains over the same connection but do not have a certificate that is simultaneously authoritative over all of them
 * servers that have resources that require client authentication to access and need to request client authentication after the connection has started
 * clients that want to assert their identity to a server after a connection has been established
-* clients that want a server to re-prove ownership of their private key during a connection
+* clients that want a server to re-prove ownership of their private key during a connection or after a resumption
 * clients that wish to ask a server to authenticate for a new domain not covered by the initial connection certificate

 This document intends to replace much of the functionality of secure renegotiation in previous versions of TLS.
 It has the advantages over secure renegotiation of only requiring one round trip and maintaining the same application keys during a connection.